We strategically plan for our current and future water needs while continuously seeking ways to use water more efficiently

 Two of our plants, McClain and Redbud, rely on cooling water from municipal wastewater treatment facilities in Oklahoma City and Moore, known as treated effluent.
 By using treated effluent, we conserve about 2.27 billion gallons of our fresh water sources each year, which is the equivalent of approximately nine Olympic-size swimming pools each day, solidifying our commitment to being good stewards of one of Oklahoma’s most precious resources.

 Recreation and Industry TOGETHER

 In 1971, we became the first electric company in Oklahoma to open one of our cooling reservoirs for public recreation.
 Today, Oklahomans enjoy boating, fishing and swimming at Seminole Power Plant’s 1,350-acre Lake Konawa and Sooner Power Plant’s 5,400-acre reservoir.
 The Oklahoma Department of Wildlife Conservation (ODWC) periodically stocks these reservoirs with game fish.
-In fact, Sooner Lake is known as one of the best bass fishing locations in the state, and Konawa Lake at our Seminole Plant has been recognized as the 38th best bass fishing lake in the United States.
+In fact, Sooner Lake is known as one of the best bass fishing locations in the state, and Konawa Lake has been recognized as the 38th best bass fishing lake in the United States.

 Our commitment to corporate stewardship begins with the belief that we're only as strong as the communities we serve.